 You need to place a stop loss within at least 30 pips from the upper boundary.
 Your take profit must be 3 times bigger than your stop loss.
 In addition to (not instead of!) a stop loss, you can also use a trailing stop.

 With this strategy, you have a chance of capturing 100-300 pips.
-For bigger profits, you can build and trade an entire portfolio of currency pairs with Canadian dollar.
+For bigger profits, you can build and trade an entire portfolio of currency pairs with the Canadian dollar.

 Like any other market condition, consolidation can be both beneficial and destructive for your trading account.
 Nonetheless, you can hardly find a better learning environment for novice traders.
 Trading in a flat market comes with low risks, which is exactly what a beginning trader needs.
 Whether you’re a beginner or just want to take a break from stressful and demanding techniques, we strongly recommend exploring the potential of consolidation strategies.